- National Gas Compnay of Trinidad and Tobago Limited

 - AAA – CariCRICS

-- The Point Lisas Channel
+- Point Lisas (South and East)

 Petrotrin is the only fully integrated oil company in Trinidad and Tobago involved in exploration and production on-shore and off-shore, refining, marketing and storage.